 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 We know your home gym is filled with the best home gym equipment on the market, and you’re working to get stronger, faster, and better.
-Nutritional supplementation could help.
-Pre-workout supplements are multi-ingredient products designed to boost energy and improve exercise performance1 that have been used by novice and veteran weightlifters for decades to give them an extra boost.
+When you need an extra boost to power through your workout, a pre-workout supplement could help.

-Choosing the right pre-workout can be overwhelming, so we’ve rounded up the 10 best pre-workouts on the market based on our in-depth, multi-point testing methodology.
-We specifically rate and personally test products for factors such as the following:
+Choosing the right pre-workout can be overwhelming.
+Some have high amounts of stimulants, and others have none at all.
+Some brands offer a wide range of flavors, while others have more limited options.
+To help you make the right choice, we’ve rounded up the 15 best pre-workouts on the market based on our in-depth, multi-point testing methodology.
+We personally test and rate products from 1 to 5 on factors such as the following:

-• Third-party tested: Can we trust that the label is accurate?
+- Third-party testing: Can we trust that the label is accurate?

-On staff, we have certified personal trainers, certified nutrition coaches, USA Weightlifting coaches, and elite-level athletes who personally tested more than 100 pre-workouts for various types of training—including preparing for international weightlifting competitions.
+Our staff is comprised of certified personal trainers, certified nutrition coaches, USA Weightlifting coaches, and elite-level athletes who personally tested more than 100 pre-workout supplements for various types of training—including training for the Olympics and other international weightlifting competitions.

 They detailed their hands-on experiences with each product, and I used my Ph.D. in exercise physiology to assess which pre-workouts contain research-backed ingredients, are effective, and are worth your money.